 18. Chameleons Are a Long-Term Commitment

-Chameleons can live on average nine to 10 years when kept in captivity.
-It's not known for sure how long they live in the wild, but it's believed to be about two to three years.
+Chameleons can live on average 9 to 10 years when kept in captivity.
+It's not known for sure how long they live in the wild, but it's believed to be about 2 to 3 years.
 However, the Madagascan chameleon has the world's shortest lifespan for a vertebrate, living just about three months in total.

 Chameleons Are Unique and Interesting Pet Lizards

 If you're considering getting a chameleon, it pays to learn more about them.
 They are not the easiest lizards to keep because of their temperature and humidity needs, and they are not always the easiest to handle.
 They can make excellent pet lizards with the right environment and a suitable habitat designed to keep them healthy and stress-free.